 Image by Muffet via flickr

 One of the major factors that may cause a particular house to collapse is its structural durability to withstand seismic activities.
-If your house is poorly built and inappropriately designed, it might suffer a deadly collapse during a major earthquake.
+If your house is poorly built and inappropriately designed, it might suffer a deadly collapse during a major earthquake (or any other type of weather ordeal).
 According to Geoscience Australia, there are at least eighty 3.0 magnitude earthquakes in the country every year.
 It is during major earthquakes that the structural reliability of your house will be tested.

 Fortunately, you can now construct a house with seismic resistance features.
 Incorporating wooden structural materials into your current building can make a big difference.
 Retrofitting the walls of your house with high-quality timbers or with solid timber is highly recommended.
 If you want to quake proof your house or building, you should consider the following suggestions.